htcondor/htcondor/docs/version-history/introduction-version-history.rst

 If you are new to HTCondor or require maximum stability in your environment, use an LTS release.
 Updates to the latest LTS release should be seamless.
-A new LTS release will appear every twelve to eighteen months with clear directions on issues to address when upgrading to the new LTS release.
+A new LTS release will appear every twelve months with clear directions on issues to address when upgrading to the new LTS release.

 If you want to take advantage of the latest features, use the feature